radius-project/docs/docs/content/getting-started/quickstarts/quickstart-recipe/index.md

 ## Step 4: Cleanup your environment

 1. If you're done with testing, you can use the rad CLI to [delete an environment]({{< ref rad_env_delete.md >}}) to delete all Radius resources running on your cluster.
-2. Azure resources are not deleted when deleting a Radius environment, so to prevent additional charges, make sure to delete all resources created in this quickstart.
-For Azure, this includes the Azure Redis cache.
+2. Azure resources are not currently deleted when deleting a Radius environment.
+To prevent additional charges, make sure to delete the Azure Cache for Redis using the [Azure portal](https://portal.azure.com).

 ## Next steps